Hiring a Car in Czechia: A Comprehensive Guide

 Can I take a rental car from Czechia into Germany, Austria, Poland or Slovakia?

 Often yes, but it depends on the rental company and vehicle category.
-Always confirm permitted countries and any extra charges before booking.
+Always confirm permitted countries, insurance cover, and any extra cross-border charges before booking.

 What are the drink-driving rules in Czechia?

-Czechia has very strict drink-driving rules.
-The safest approach is not to drink at all if you plan to drive.
+Czechia applies a zero-alcohol approach to drink-driving.
+The safest option is not to drink at all if you plan to drive.

 Do I need to carry safety equipment in the car?